go-on-blog/blog/src/pages/definitions.md

 >
 > [US Code of Federal Regulations Title 21, 820.3(g) Definitions][QSR]

+### Feature Team

+> A feature team is a long-lived, cross-functional, cross-component team that completes many end-to-end customer features — one by one.
+>
+> Craig Larman, Bas Vodde in [Scaling Lean & Agile Development](https://featureteams.org/feature_team_primer.pdf)

 ### IKIWISI

 > I’ll Know It When I See It.